-Further dairying development in the future is possible.
-This may generate the need for partial line upgrade to 22kV.
+Hops are now being planted in the area replacing previous grazing land.
+Hop processing is becoming a significant load.
+Further dairying and hop processing development in the future is possible.
+This may generate the need for partial rural line upgrades to 22kV.

-This development will be subject to full business case economic analysis and to final overall approval by the NTL board.
+Any development will be subject to full business case economic analysis and to final overall approval by the NTL board.